brendanhasz/probflow/docs/example_stochastic_volatility.rst

-`Stochastic volatility models <https://en.wikipedia.org/wiki/Stochastic_volatility>`_ are usually used to model the variability of stock prices over time.
+`Stochastic volatility models <https://en.wikipedia.org/wiki/Stochastic_volatility>`_ are often used to model the variability of stock prices over time.
 The `volatility <https://en.wikipedia.org/wiki/Volatility_(finance)>`_ is the standard deviation of the logarithmic returns over time.
-Instead of assuming that the volatility is constant over time, stochastic volatility models have latent parameters which model the volatility at each moment in time.
+Instead of assuming that the volatility is constant, stochastic volatility models have latent parameters which model the volatility at each moment in time.